MarkFongAU/react-pubgstats/README.md

 Note:

-1. The Express Node server has been integrated successfully with the React front-end created with [Create React App](https://github.com/facebookincubator/create-react-app).
-More features will be added soon.
+1. Express Node integrated successfully with the React app created from [Create React App](https://github.com/facebookincubator/create-react-app).

 2. Currently there are only a few endpoints to retrieve data from [PUBG op.gg API](https://pubg.op.gg/api):